psychemedia/storytelling-notes/press_gang.md

 Dinner over, the flowing bowl went swiftly round—so swiftly , that Tom, after couple or hours consumed at the pleasant pastime, bethought him that a stroll upon the quay might cool his cranium and render his articulation less thick and uncertain.
 Apologising, therefore, for a short absence Tom left the gay company, and, as the father of mischief would have it, hitched down from the pegs as he passed through the passage a rough pea-overcoat and shiny hat — the properties of one the guests, a seaman distantly related to the Jobsons— put them on and sallied forth.

-He had taken but a few turns on the quay, and feeling considerably qualmish, wisely resplved to get back home as speedily as might be.
+He had taken but a few turns on the quay, and feeling considerably qualmish, wisely resolved to get back home as speedily as might be.
 He taken but a few uncertain steps homewards, when there came tumbling along a party of rough, rollicking, devil-may-care sailors.
 Precisely how the thing was done, with what expletives, potts had but a hazy recollection; but the fact was indisputable that he was bundled into a man-o'-war's boat lying at the quay steps, and carried off, spite of kicking and screaming, on board the Serpent sloop of war, lying in the Sound, which at once brought her anchor home, filled, and spread her white wings for the southern hemisphere, with important admiralty despatches.

 "It were no manner of use to tell them thunderin' varmints when I came to," said Potts, "that I was a respectable master tradesman going to be married the very next day.
 I might as well have sung psalms to a dead horse.
 The villains only laughed at me, and a bosan's mate threatened to give me something to howl for, if I didn't hold my stupid old-woman's jaw.
 The first luff was civiller, and kindly observed that, if what I said was correct, I should most likely obtain a discharge from the service when the "Serpent" returned to England, which might be in about three or four years, more or less.